Speed up models by compiling them

 A note about torch.compile in practice

-In practice, you will find that torch.compile often doesn’t work well and can even be counter-productive.
-Compilation may fail with cryptic error messages that are impossible to debug without help from the PyTorch team.
-It is also not uncommon that torch.compile will produce a significantly slower model or one with much higher memory usage.
-On top of that, the compilation phase itself can be incredibly slow, taking several minutes to finish.
-For these reasons, we recommend that you don’t waste too much time trying to apply torch.compile during development, and rather evaluate its effectiveness toward the end when you are about to launch long-running, expensive experiments.
+In practice, you will find that torch.compile may not work well at first or may be counter-productive to performance.
+Compilation may fail with cryptic error messages that are hard to debug, luckily the PyTorch team is responsive and it’s likely that messaging will improve in time.
+It is not uncommon that torch.compile will produce a significantly slower model or one with higher memory usage.
+You’ll need to invest time in this phase if the model is not among the ones that have a happy path.
+As a note, the compilation phase itself will take some time, taking up to several minutes.
+For these reasons, we recommend that you don’t invest too much time trying to apply torch.compile during development, and rather evaluate its effectiveness toward the end when you are about to launch long-running, expensive experiments.
 Always compare the speed and memory usage of the compiled model against the original model!

 Using torch.compile with FSDP and DDP